michael-buschbeck/michael-buschbeck.github.io/_posts/2013-11-10-rigol-ds1052e-oscilloscope-pwm.markdown

 I first have to tweak the time (horizontal), voltage (vertical) and trigger settings to actually get a stable signal.

 There's a handy button labeled *AUTO* in the upper-right corner, though.
-Pressing it makes some internal relay click audibly once or twice, and only one or two seconds later, you've got a stable display.
+Pressing it makes some internal relay click audibly once or twice, and only one or two seconds later, I've got a stable display.
 The waveform is initially centered vertically, but pushing the *VERTICAL POSITION* knob resets ground level voltage to the middle of the screen.
+(The yellow `1` arrow to the left indicates ground level.)

 So this is what I'm seeing now: